Faculty and Staff

 M.S., Mass Communication, Southern Illinois University Edwardsville

-When teaching journalistic skills, Kirstin Pellizzaro, believes repetition and discussion are key.
+When teaching journalistic skills, Pellizzaro, believes repetition and discussion are key.
 She creates exercises that represent real work scenarios that our journalism students will encounter after graduation.
 The media content they produce can only get better through consistent practice and discussion about what went well and what could be better.
-Pellizzaro comes to us from Arizona State University where she is finishing her Ph.D. in journalism and mass communications.
-At ASU, she brought years of professional experience to her Broadcast News Producing classes.
-Here at USC, she will continue to bring her industry experience to her Intermediate reporting course.
+Pellizzaro brings years of professional experience to her Broadcast News Reporting, Social Media and Mobile Journalism courses.

 Kwon, K. H., Chadha, M., Pellizzaro, K. (2017).
 Proximity and Terrorism News in Social Media: A Construal-Level Theoretical Approach to Audience Framing of Terrorism in Twitter.
 Mass Communication and Society, 20(6), 869-894.